Snake plants (Dracaena trifasciata) are admired among houseplants for their gorgeous slender foliage with yellow stripes.

-- It is soft; as a reason, the germination will take at a fast pace.
+- It is soft; for a reason, the germination will take quickly.

 Benefits of using African Violet Soil on Snake Plant’s Seed

-- African Violet Soil is best as it has soil that is perfect for drainage.
+- African Violet Soil is best as it has soil perfect for drainage.

 - It has fertilizers that the seed of the snake plant needs for 25 days or sprouting.

-However, I have seen a high rate of success of sprouting in the Coco Peat.
+However, I have seen a high success rate in sprouting in the Coco Peat.

 Step 3: Watering the Seeds

-- After planting them, water the seeds and make sure they are moist enough.
+- After planting them, water the seeds and ensure they are moist enough.

-- Do not water it every day because the sprouts will absorb the water and survive without it for 7 days.
+- Do not water it daily because the sprouts will absorb the water and survive without it for 7 days.